hiveot/hub/runtime/README-runtime.md

-# HiveOT Runtime Routing
+# HiveOT Digital Twin Runtime

 ## Status

-In development
+The runtime is in alpha.
+It is functional but breaking changes should be expected.

+Todo:
+* authorization of actions, events and subscriptions
+* digitwin directory
+   * add forms for supported protocols
+   * support dynamic TD's that only:
+      * include writable properties only if the client is allowed to write them
+      * include only actions that client is allowed to use
+* Transports:
+  * mqtt embedded server
+  * nats embedded server, or remove altogether
+  * websocket support for http needs to be added
+  * uds transport needs to be added for local services
+  * discovery should be changed to match the WoT specifications
+* Middleware:
+  * Rate control
+  * tbd
+* Testing:
+  * Improve test coverage
+  * Add performance testing comparing transports

 ## Summary

-The HiveOT runtime provides routing of events and actions through multiple protocols.
+The HiveOT runtime provides routing of events and actions between devices, services and consumers using one or multiple transport protocols.
-The runtime contains a digital twin service that consists of a Thing directory, value store and history store.
+The runtime contains a digital twin service that consists of a thing directory, event outbox and action inbox.

 The protocol transports pass authenticated messages to the digital twin service which directs events to the outbox for further distribution and actions to the inbox for distribution to the actual Thing.

-The hub differentiates two types of clients, agents and consumers.
-Agents are IoT devices or services while consumers are users or other services.
-Agents send events and receive actions while consumers send actions and subscribe to events.
+The hub differentiates three types of clients: IoT agents, services, and consumers.
+Agents are IoT devices that provide device information, services transform information, while consumers use information.
+Agents and services send events and receive actions while consumers send actions and subscribe to events.

 ### Events